 Final Thoughts and Summary on Palladium vs Platinum

 If you still can’t decide between palladium and platinum, don’t worry.
 They are both spectacular metals.
 In 2020, with the metal market as it is, it may make sense to go for platinum, due to its density and flexibility in terms of widespread recognition.
 However, those wishing to save a few dollars can definitely still check out our palladium pricing (which remains lower!)
-Remember, at the end of the day, all rings require some minimal upkeep and maintenance so make sure you purchase your rings from a company that has a lifetime warranty and will polish, clean, and resize your rings for free for life, like we do.
+Remember, at the end of the day, all rings require some minimal upkeep and maintenance.
+So, make sure you purchase your rings from a company that has a lifetime warranty and will polish, clean, and resize your rings for free for life, like we do.
 If you have any questions on your ring’s metal choice, please don’t hesitate to contact us with questions.
 We’d love to help!